Liz Fong-Jones: "Google's Ideological Echo Chamber" memo (2017)

 After a Google+ conversation criticizing the memo was leaked to an alt-right blog, Vox Popoli, and picked up by public figures such as Milo Yiannopoulos, Fong-Jones became a public target for harassment, blaming her and seven other vocal Google employees for Damore's termination.
 The harassment included death threats and doxing by other employees on websites such as Breitbart News and 4chan.
 The targeted employees filed complaints, and said that the security teams were vigilant about physical threats to employee safety, including offering to put doxxed employees in a hotel for a night.
-Danielle Brown, the company's chief diversity officer at the time, who was also a target of the harassment, was supportive, but that none of the complaints about individual employees involved were acted upon and that they were told they may fall under the protection of the National Labor Relations Act of 1935 as "protected concerted activity".
+Danielle Brown, the company's chief diversity officer at the time, who was also a target of the harassment, was supportive, however none of the complaints about individual employees involved were acted upon, and they were told the leaks may fall under the protection of the National Labor Relations Act of 1935 as "protected concerted activity".
 Several activist employees who spoke internally about racism and sexism in the wake of the harassment were terminated, and subsequently sued Google.
 The terms used by some of the reprimanded employees included "white privilege" and "white boy", which Google said in a statement was grounds for termination under their policy that "Promoting harmful stereotypes based on race or gender is prohibited".

 In October 2017, Fong-Jones arranged for Coworker.org, a labor group that typically assists blue-collar workers in organizing, to give her colleagues a "know your rights" training.
 She said that when she and her coworkers felt that internal pressure had been fruitless, they wanted to understand what their legal rights were.
 They had understood that talking to the press was not allowed, due to the company's culture of secrecy.
 She said they quickly learned they had the right to talk to the press, and that using Google's social networks would not be legally protected.